Hasnae-bouhmady/Sudoku-Solver/README.md

   <h3 align="center">Sudoku Scanner & Solver</h3>

   <p align="center">
-    A web application that will let you show the solution of sudoku using the camera.
+    A web application that will let you show the solution of sudoku after uploading an image.
     <br />
   </p>